Darkhaxxor005/SQLIChecker/README.md

 Commands> chmod +x sqlichecker.sh && ./sqlichecker.sh.x

-Note:The bash and python scripts are encrypted to protect it from NASA hogars!!
+Note: The bash and python scripts are encrypted to protect it from NASA hogars!!